electron/electron-docs-linter/README.md

 which returns a [cheerio](https://ghub.io/cheerio) DOM object that can be queried and traversed using familiar CSS selectors.

-The result is [apis.json](/apis.json), an object that includes the following metadata for each API, where appropriate:
+The result is an array of APIs.
+The following metadata is included for each API, where appropriate:

 - name
 - description